LemonAppDev/konsist-documentation/inspiration/snippets/test-snippets.md

         .scopeFromProject()
         .classes()
         .functions()
-        .assertNot { it.hasAnnotationWithName("org.junit.Test") } // should be only org.junit.jupiter.api.Test
+        .assertFalse { it.hasAnnotationWithName("org.junit.Test") } // should be only org.junit.jupiter.api.Test
 }
 ```